mrusins/mrusins/README.md

 ### Hi, 👋

 my name is Māris and I'm software developer.
-I'll be glad, if you'll follow my code!
+I'll be glad, if you follow my code!

 ### MyLeatestProjects